 I’m originally from New Zealand, but have lived in several locations, including the United Kingdom, Austria, and Norway.
 I’m currently based in Ålesund, Norway.

 My early trumpet and musical studies were with John (Jack) Lauderdale in NZ.
 I’ve also studied with Howard Snell (and others) at the RNCM in Manchester, U.K. as well as Mike Kirgan at Victoria University of Wellington.
 A more complete CV is available here.

-In 2003 Jon emmigrated to Sweden for professional development studies at the Swedish National Orchestra Academy.
-During this time he was working as a trumpet player with both the Gothenburg Symphony and Gothenburg Opera orchestras.
+In 2003, I began professional development studies at the Swedish National Orchestra Academy, and worked as a trumpet player with both the Gothenburg Symphony and Gothenburg Opera orchestras.

 2005 was the year where I developed task-specific focal dystonia of the embouchure, and was forced into an early (although temporary!) retirement from trumpet playing.
 I moved to Norway the following year, and worked primarily as a brass teacher and conductor, on a 2-year temporary contract.

 Following my time in Norway, I had a brief stay in Salzburg, and an even shorter stay in Malta, before returning to Sweden, where I wrote “Performing in The Zone”.
 Since the successful release of that book in July 2009, I’ve given 1-on-1 performance coaching as well as lectures about performance psychology at various universities.